 The southernmost point in the continental United States, Key West is perfect to enjoy a secluded break amongst the palm trees, some 100 miles south of where Key Largo joins the mainland, no matter what you’re looking for.
 At its Southernmost Buoy, Key West is just 90 miles to Havana, Cuba.
 It’s closer to Cuba than Miami.

-- 📌 Old Town, where to stay for first time visitors
+- 📌 Old Town, where to stay in Key West for first time visitors

 - 📌 Duval Street, where to stay in Key West for nightlife